Appendix

 “You told me yourself that Abstractor Kireek held off giving any information about this mission.
 As a lord I can tell you this, the situation is extreme and requires military action.
 How the High Council was convinced untrained Clerics could handle a small stealth operation is beyond comprehension.”

-Frustration caused the young man to rake his fingers through his hair, disturbing the carefully placed locks.
+Timothy raked his fingers through his meticulously styled hair, leaving it tousled—a rare departure from his usual composed appearance.
 “Listen, father, I know you mean well but this is a golden opportunity to -”

 “To see my youngest son killed because of some fool’s negligence in understanding the current situation and wanting to advance their career.
 And yes, son, I know you hope to have it do the same for you.”